zinoviosDev/mapstruct-inheritance-example/README.md

 ## Getting started
 * compile the application by run `mvn clean install`
 * starting the application in your IDE using the main class `de.bitgrip.mapstruct.example.Application.java`
-* starting the application with the buildet jar: `java -jar target/complex-example-1.0-SNAPSHOT-jar-with-dependencies.jar`
+* starting the application with the builded jar using bash: `java -jar target/complex-example-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Prerequisites
 * maven 3